 - Clinical courses are taught in the Cook-DeVos Center for Health Sciences, located in the heart of the medical mile, in Grand Rapids, MI.

 - Two students are selected yearly to receive the Peter P. and Patricia R. Renucci and Family Scholarships.

 - The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Rd., Suite 720, Rosemont, IL 60018.
 Phone: (773) 714-8880.

 This tool shows an overview of potential career opportunities for this major.
 Actual salaries, employment opportunities, and job titles may change over time.

 All undergraduate students begin their academic career on the Allendale Campus.
 Students in this major continue their upper division studies on the GVSU Health Campus, near the Grand Rapids Medical Mile.Format:

 - Face To Face

 Admission to the medical laboratory science program will be competitive, requiring completion of a secondary application.
-Applications are due February 15 of the sophomore year.
-Late applications will be considered assuming requirements are met and space is available in the program.
 For a list of admission criteria, click here.